emilya21/emilya21.github.io/_posts/2018-04-29-package-management.md

 ---
 toc: true
+excerpt: "A little guide to managing your packages between versions of R."
 ---

 Do you want to make it easier to deal with packages in R?
 Have you ever